palmcivet7/SmartPrice/README.md

 yarn hardhat deploy --tags truflationtester
 ```

-Update the helper-hardhat-config.js file with the correct TESTER_ADDRESS and GOERLI_TESTER_ADDRESS values for your deployment.
+Update the helper-hardhat-config.js file with the correct TESTER_ADDRESS value for your deployment.

 To deploy the InflationAdjustedPricing contract to your desired network, run the following command:
 ```